AntoineJT/dos-games-steam-launchers/README.md

 # BloodGDX Steam Launcher

-Just a simple C program to run bloodgdx when launching the game through Steam
+Just a simple C program to run bloodgdx when launching the game through Steam.

+## Preamble

+This thing exists because trusting premade closed source similar launchers is stupid since I can do this within a minute.

+That's why I will not provide prebuilt
+versions: just build it yourself, you'll be sure about the code you're running.

 ## How to use? (and build)